-In past research, we have consistently found health individualism-the idea that people's health is determined by lifestyle choices (especially about diet and exercise)-to be overwhelmingly dominant.
+In past research, we have consistently found health individualism-the idea that people's health is determined by lifestyle choices (esp. about diet and exercise)-to be overwhelmingly dominant.
 The current research finds that this continues to hold true and shows that people still struggle to see how systems and places shape health.
-In the tracking survey, when asked to choose between health individualism and ecological/systems thinking-the idea that the neighborhood where people live determines their health-participants overwhelmingly choose individualism.
-In February 2021, 73 percent chose individualism compared to 27 percent for ecological/systems thinking.
-While these numbers varied slightly across groups, it is important to note that health individualism was dominant even for groups that tend to think more systemically on issues like the economy, education, or criminal justice.
-In February, health individualism was endorsed over ecological/systems thinking by 65 percent of Democrats, 68 percent of African Americans, 64 percent of Latinx people, 60 percent of people aged 18-29, and 59 percent of people aged 30-44 (see appendix, Figures 13-15).
+When asked to choose between health individualism and ecological/systems thinking (the idea that the neighborhood where people live determines their health), participants overwhelmingly chose individualism-75 percent compared to 25 percent.
+While these numbers varied slightly across groups, it is important to note that health individualism is dominant even for groups that tend to think more systemically on issues like the economy, education, or criminal justice.
+When it comes to health, individualism was endorsed over ecological (systemic) thinking by 68 percent of Democrats, 67 percent of African Americans, and 66 percent of people age 18-29 and of people 30-44 (see appendix, figures 12-14).

-Figure 12: Health individualism vs. neighborhood matters (whole sample)
+Figure 11: Health individualism vs neighborhood matters (whole sample)

-While ecological thinking has some strength among these latter groups, peer discourse sessions and cultural models interviews suggest that systemic thinking about health is particularly thin.
+Peer discourse sessions and cultural models interviews confirmed the ongoing dominance of health individualism and the continuing weakness of systemic thinking when it comes to health.
 Participants consistently and overwhelmingly explained health outcomes as a function of individual lifestyle choices.
 The systemic thinking that we saw on other issues was largely absent in conversations about health.

-In peer discourse sessions in May and June 2020, we found that participants generally did not talk about systems.
-In the rare cases when systems did come up, discussions focused narrowly on the health care system and, in a few cases, the food system.
+In peer discourse sessions in May and June, we found that participants generally did not talk about systems.
+In the rare cases when systems did come up, discussions focused narrowly on the healthcare system and, in a few cases, the food system.
+People have long recognized that access to healthcare matters for health while failing to see the impact of other systems.
 Talk about food systems focused specifically on the availability of sugary foods.
-As for health care, people have long recognized that access to health care matters for health while failing to see the impact of other systems.
-Due to our long-standing public discourse on health care, people recognize inequalities in access to health care as a determinant of health.
-In December 2020 peer discourse sessions, we saw more systemic talk about health care than in the earlier sessions, but other systems that create health inequities remained out of view.
-Across sessions, participants lacked an understanding of the myriad ways in which other economic and social systems-from housing and transportation to urban infrastructure and employment-shape health.
+Participants lacked an understanding of the myriad ways in which various economic and social systems-from housing and transportation to urban infrastructure and employment-shape health.

-In one-on-one interviews conducted in August-September 2020 and the December 2020 peer discourse sessions, we further explored people's ability to connect health outcomes and racism.
+In interviews, we further explored people's ability to connect health outcomes and racism.
 We found that participants struggled to come up with explanations for disparities in health outcomes across racial groups.
-Our analysis found that this is an outgrowth of a general difficulty in thinking systemically about health and recognizing the role of social determinants.
-Because people don't understand how social factors affect health, differences that they see in these factors by race-for example, differences in employment opportunities or housing situations-don't come to mind as relevant in explaining health disparities.
+We suspect that this is an outgrowth of a general difficulty in thinking systemically about health and recognizing the role of social determinants.
+Because people don't understand how social factors affect health, differences that they see in these factors by race-for example, differences in employment opportunities or housing situation-don't come to mind as relevant in explaining health disparities.